-The Fund is actively managed and invests at least 90% in equity securities with the aim of providing above average returns mostly comprising capital growth and dividend income over the long term.
-The assessment of sustainability is significantly integrated into the Investment Manager's stock research framework in which the Investment Manager will consider management and stakeholder alignment and the relevant company's broader contribution to society.
-The Fund uses normsbased evaluation, business activity-based exclusion and active ownership to support the attainment of the promoted environmental and/or social characteristics.
+The Fund is actively managed and invests at least 90% in equities which are listed, traded or dealt on Regulated Markets in Europe (including Turkey but excluding the U.K.) with the aim of providing above average returns mostly comprising capital growth and dividend income over the long term.
+The assessment of sustainability is significantly integrated into the Investment Manager's stock research framework in which the Investment Manager will consider management and stakeholder alignment and the company's broader contribution to society.

+The Fund uses norms-based evaluation, business activity-based exclusion and active ownership to support the attainment of the promoted environmental and/or social characteristics.
 The Investment Manager has a policy to apply good governance tests on areas covering sound management structures, employee relations, remuneration of staff and tax compliance.
 Companies that do not pass these tests will not be held in the Fund.
+See full disclosure for further details.